Do you want to be a thought leader in your field?

-Thought leadership content comes in different formats, such as:
+Thought leadership content ideas can be shared in different formats, such as:

-Writing blog posts and articles is one of the most common and effective ways to demonstrate expertise in your niche.
+Writing blog posts and articles for content marketing is one of the most common and effective ways to demonstrate expertise in your niche.

-It requires you to consistently publish posts about topics that resonate with your market.
+It requires you to publish posts about topics that resonate with your market consistently.

-By publishing new content in your blog, you are showing how well-versed you are in your field.
+By publishing new blog content, you show how well-versed you are in your field.

-This consistency eventually builds a following to your blog which helps boost your credibility.
+This consistency eventually builds a following for your blog, which helps boost your credibility.

 Look at some thought leaders in your industry.
 Chances are, they have authored at least one book or white paper about their subject matter.